Skip to contents

 • outlier_cutoff

 Local outliers can be detected using a cutoff calculated from the local median value.
-A default value of 3 is recommended (i.e., ± 3 SD about the local median).
+A default value of 3 is recommended and correspond’s to Pearson’s rule (i.e., ± 3 SD about the local median).
 If left as NULL, no outliers will be replaced.

 • width or span